 For example, assume you purchase part of a business in exchange for a share of its profits.
-It is entirely possible, in fact this is the goal, for you to receive more money from this investment than the principle amount that you invested.
+It is entirely possible, in fact, this is the goal, for you to receive more money from this investment than the principal amount that you invested.

-Since your principle was at risk when you made this investment, meaning you had no right to receive it back, your investment is not considered a loan and whatever profit you earn is not considered riba.
+Since your principal was at risk when you made this investment, meaning you had no right to receive it back, your investment is not considered a loan, and whatever profit you earn is not considered riba.